-Professionally, since 1995 Fidel has been producing and hosting radio shows, tv segments, and concerts with entertainers and thought provoking guests for youth and young adults through the culture of Hip Hop.
+Fidel began his media profession in 1995 where he became a producer and host of radio shows, TV segments, and concerts with entertainers and thought provoking guests through the culture of Hip Hop.
 From 1995 - 2001 Fidel was the long-time co-producer for Street Science with Dominque Diprima, the award-winning, number one Arbitron rated talk show for its time slot on Clear Channel’s 92.3 FM The Beat, for which he also produced live radio broadcasts and programs throughout Los Angeles on a wide range of social and entertaining issues featuring entertainers, community activist, politicians, and hip hop artists coming together to engage in dialogue.
-For 6 years he was also heavily involved in the production of the 92.3 The Beat Summer Jam Concerts.
-He then moved on to host and produce his own radio show at The Beat, award-winning and number one Arbitron rated hip hop show in his time slot Seditious Beats.
+For six years he was also heavily involved in the production of the 92.3 The Beat Summer Jam Concerts.
+He then moved on to host and produce his own radio show at The Beat, award-winning and number one Arbitron rated Hip Hop show in his time slot, Seditious Beats.